Conservation Department

 Mission Statement

-The Philmont Conservation Department is dedicated to managing, maintaining, and planning for the sustainable use of Philmont’s recreational and natural resources through proactive stewardship, volunteer engagement, education, hard work, and the ideals of the BSA.
+The Philmont Conservation Department is dedicated to managing, maintaining, and planning for the sustainable use of Philmont’s recreational and natural resources through proactive stewardship, volunteer engagement, education, hard work, and the ideals of Scouting America.

 Seasonal Staff Opportunities